From Hobby to Thriving Business: A New Zealand Playbook

 Part 4: Branding and Marketing

-The "Full Launch Protocol"
+The Smart Launch Strategy

-- Logo Design: Signals legitimacy.
+- Logo Design: A clean logo signals legitimacy to new customers.
 (View Service)

 - 5-Page Website: Reject the $5k build.
-Deploy a Google Site for ~$215 (View Basic) or a Custom HTML Asset for $650 (View Pro).
+Deploy a highly effective Google Site for ~$215 (View Basic) or a Custom HTML website for $650 (View Pro).

 Part 5: Sales and Revenue Systems